-14. Additional support needs
+15.Additional support needs

-Arrangements made to accommodate students with additional support needs and any unavoidable restrictions on their participation in the programme/scheme
+Arrangements made to accommodate apprentices with additional support needs and any unavoidable restrictions on their participation in the programme/scheme

-All learners on this programme will need to be able to carry out the duties of an operational police officer.
-West Yorkshire Police will determine if learners with disabilites can be supported in the police constable role and conduct a medical assessment of the individual to establish this.

-Leeds Trinity University will support learners who have successfully passed the police medical assessment, and, where they have a disability or other needs, they will be supported via the normal University support systems.

-Leeds Trinity University commits to accommodating individual needs and, wherever possible, will make reasonable adjustments to do so.
+- All learners on this programme will need to be able to carry out the duties of an operational police officer.
+West Yorkshire Police will determine if learners with disabilites can be supported in the police constable role and conduct a medical assessment of the individual to establish this. - Leeds Trinity University will support learners who have successfully passed the police medical assessment, and, where they have a disability or other needs, they will be supported via the normal University support systems. - Leeds Trinity University commits to accommodating individual needs and, wherever possible, will make reasonable adjustments to do sO. - How support planning will be emphasised to minimise requests for Breaks in Learning Ongoing interaction from Progress Tutors suports the development and progression of students.
+Any requirement for supportive provision is signposted and brought to the attention of module and programme leads to ensure timely progression to minimise the need for Break in Learning.